Workforce Development for Future Smart Energy Systems

 YOUR FLORIDA EXPERIENCE

-- This paid, two-week program focuses on training and providing students and professionals with an exciting experience that will prepare participants for research or careers in engineering and science.
+• This paid, nine-day program focuses on virtual/remote training and providing students and professionals with an exciting experience that will prepare them for research or careers in engineering and science.

-- Additional paid, project-based training opportunities are also available after the two-week training.
-See project descriptions below.
+• Additional paid, project-based training opportunities are also available after the nine-day training.
+Please see the project descriptions below.

 2021 TRAINING PROGRAMS